en_USEnglish

 The data link layer

-Definition of the data link layer
+Definition of the Data Link Layer

 The data link layer is the second layer of the OSI model.
 It is responsible for handling transmission errors and synchronizing data frames.
-It divides data received from the upper layer into smaller frames, sends them over the network and ensures that they are correctly received by the destination device.
+It divides data received from the upper layer into smaller frames, sends them over the network, and ensures that they are received correctly by the destination device.

 Examples of protocols used